lakshman02manu/covid-19-data-analysis-using-python/README.md

  1.Importing COVID19 dataset and preparing it for the analysis by dropping columns and aggregating rows.

- 2.Deciding on and calculating a good measure for our analysis.
+ 2.Deciding on and calculating a good measure for the analysis.

- 3.Merging two datasets and finding correlations among our data.
+ 3.Merging two datasets and finding correlations among the data.

- 4.Visualizing our analysis results using Seaborn.
+ 4.Visualizing data analysis results using Seaborn.